 County on carrying and administering naloxone.
-Program (NEDP) at the Needle Exchange Program.
-2. Coordinate with the Fayette County Sheriff's Office to establish the Naloxone Education and Distribution Program (NEDP) at the Needle Exchange Program.
+2. Program (NEDP) at the Needle Exchange Program.
+Coordinate with the Fayette County Sheriff's Office to establish the Naloxone Education and Distribution Program (NEDP) at the Needle Exchange Program.
 2. Increased knowledge of overdose risks as measured by GPRA 3.
-Identify key community sectors across Lexington- Fayette County to receive training on and administering naloxone annually.
+Identify key community sectors across Lexington-Fayette County to receive training on and administering naloxone annually.
 3. Increased access to naloxone among first responders and providers as demonstrated by participation in the NEDP.
 4. Distribute 3,216 naloxone kits annually to those at greatest risk of overdose (including their family, friends, and those who consume opiates with the person struggling with opiate use disorder).
 4. Increased access to naloxone among individuals at high risk for overdose through participation in the NEDP.
 Goal Two: Establish processes, protocols and mechanisms for referral to appropriate treatment and recovery communities.
 1. Develop strategies to reach those at greatest risk of overdose and those who have survived a previous overdose.
-1. Increase identification of individuals at high- risk for opioid relapse as a result of outreach efforts.
+1. Increase identification of individuals at highrisk for opioid relapse as a result of outreach efforts.
 2. Provide education on grant activities to local substance use disorder treatment and recovery services, harm reduction programs, emergency departments, health clinics and other key partners that may serve as referral sources and/or treatment or recovery service providers for those in need of services.
 2. Increased number of health care providers trained on the use of naloxone and overdose risks.
 3. Increased use of evidence-based

-Project Narrative 3.
-Identify evidence-based screening and assessment tools. screening approaches for high risk drug use.
-4. Increased substance use 4.
-Implement policies and strategies, using promising and evidence-based practices, which increase treatment and recovery services admissions to those that survived an overdose and to those at risk of overdose and are ready to go to treatment by providing referral to substance use disorder treatment and recovery services and to provide access to naloxone to project participants that do not enter services after surviving an overdose.
-4. Increased substance use disorder and recovery services admissions and the number of naloxone kits distributed.
-Goal Three: Provide education on Kentucky's Good Samaritan Law that 1.
-Develop a citywide campaign to educate the community about the Good Samaritan Law.
-Increase awareness of Kentucky's Good Samaritan Law through permits bystanders to alert emergency responders to an overdose or to administer naloxone without fear of civil or criminal penalties.
-2. Utilize available data to identify areas throughout Lexington-Fayette County where a targeted campaign regarding the Good Samaritan Law would make the greatest impact. implementation of a city wide campaign.
-4. Increase awareness of the Good Samaritan Law in targeted, at-risk areas of Lexington/Fayette County.
+3. Identify evidence-based screening and assessment tools.
+4. screening approaches for high risk drug use.
+Increased substance use 4.
+Implement policies and strategies, using promising and evidence-based practices, which increase treatment and recovery services admissions to those that survived an overdose and to those at risk of overdose and are ready to go to treatment by providing referral to substance use disorder treatment and recovery services and to provide access to naloxone to project participants that do not enter services after surviving an overdose. disorder and recovery services admissions and the number of naloxone kits distributed.
+Goal Three: Provide 1.
+Develop a citywide 3.
+Increase awareness of education on campaign to educate the Kentucky's Good Kentucky's Good community about the Good Samaritan Law Samaritan Law that Samaritan Law. through permits bystanders to alert emergency 2 Utilize available data to implementation of a city wide campaign. responders to an 2. identify areas throughout 4 Increase awareness of overdose or to Lexington-Fayette County " the Good Samaritan administer naloxone where a targeted campaign Law in targeted, at-risk without fear of civil or regarding the Good areas of criminal penalties.
+Samaritan Law would Lexington/Fayette make the greatest impact.
+County.